loadingalias/loadingalias/README.md

 ### Hello.
-I'm **loadingalias**, the Founder and Lead Developer at ALIAS Research.
+I'm **loadingalias**, the Founder and Sole Developer at ALIAS Research.

-- 🔭 I'm working on the Rail Platform for [ALIAS Research](https://github.com/ALIAS-Research).
+- 🔭 I'm currently working on the Rail Platform for [ALIAS Research](https://github.com/alias-research/rail).

-- 🥷🏼 I believe privacy should be the default option.

 <br/>